tango-controls/pytango/doc/howto.rst

 Report a bug
 ------------

-Bugs can be reported as tickets in `TANGO Source forge <https://sourceforge.net/p/tango-cs/bugs/>`_.
+Bugs can be reported as issues in `PyTango Github <https://github.com/tango-controls/pytango/issues>`_.

-When making a bug report don't forget to select *PyTango* in **Category**.

-It is also helpfull if you can put in the ticket description the PyTango information.
+It is also helpful if you can put in the issue description the PyTango information.
 It can be a dump of:

 .. sourcecode:: console